florencex5/Crude_Oil_Finance_Project_2/Analysis_Report.md

 3. **Government**
    * *Taking the Leadership for Efficient Hydrogen Infrastructure*
-      * Government could consider to take the leadership role in facilitating collaboration between oil companies and automakers to fortify the development of hydrogen infrastructure.In diverse transportation sectors, Maersk has initiated methanol-powered vessels, and the International Air Transportation Association is also advancing towards zero-emission hydrogen airplanes.
+      * Government could consider to take the leadership role in facilitating collaboration between oil companies and automakers to fortify the development of hydrogen infrastructure.
+In diverse transportation sectors, Maersk has initiated methanol-powered vessels, and the International Air Transportation Association is also advancing towards zero-emission hydrogen airplanes.
       * Hydrogen transition complexities vary across shipping, aviation, and automotive industries, presenting potential higher challenges for the automotive sector:
         1) Auto hydrogen infrastructure is more decentralized and intricate compared to aviation (centralized at airports) and shipping (sea-based)
         2) The hydrogen infrastructure for autos entails higher risks due to its direct impact on people, occurring with greater frequency, contrasting the less risk-intensive goods transport in shipping.
       * Beyond the complexities in constructing the auto industry's hydrogen infrastructure, conflicting interests between oil companies and traditional automakers need government intervention.
 The government's role is essential in mitigating climate-related risks (E.g. transition risk) and fostering a collaborative approach to address industry-specific challenges.
       * **Pros of Government Intervention:**
-            1) Mitigate adverse effects of "unilateral" announcements (E.g., "zero-emission plans," "EV mandate sales") to ensure a balanced transition, considering both demand and practical supply chain plans for automakers (E.g., providing employees essential training skills for a smooth energy transition).
+        * Mitigate adverse effects of "unilateral" announcements (E.g., "Zero-emission plans," "EV mandate sales") to ensure a balanced transition, considering both demand and practical supply chain plans for automakers (E.g., providing employees essential training skills for a smooth energy transition).
-            2) Recognize that investing in infrastructure offers protection against inflation, presenting a proactive and practical approach to avoid unnecessary market volatility, rather than planning for an "uncertain" soft landing economy.
+        * Recognize that investing in infrastructure offers protection against inflation, presenting a proactive and practical approach to avoid unnecessary market volatility, rather than planning for an "uncertain" soft landing economy.

 4. **Cross-Boarder Organizations**
     * test 1